-With Half Term approaching, I thought it was about time I shared our experience of visiting Legoland Discovery Centre during the Summer Holidays…
+With Half Term approaching, I thought it was about time I shared our experience of visiting Legoland Discovery Centre Manchester, during the Summer Holidays…

 Our 5 year old son has Autism.
 He finds it difficult to handle noisy places when it’s really busy.
-We have had Annual Passes for LDC Manchester for a few years now, so he is familiar with the venue and loves to visit.
+We have had Annual Passes for Legoland Discovery Centre Manchester for a few years now, so he is familiar with the venue and loves to visit.
 Now he’s in school, we don’t get to visit very often, so we decided to brave the attraction during peak times for the first time ever!

-They advise you pre-book during peak times, but as we have annual passes, we have the luxury of just being able to visit whenever we feel like it.
+They advise you pre-book during peak times.
+But as we have annual passes, we have the luxury of just being able to visit whenever we feel like it.
 We waited for a really sunny day in the hope the attraction would be a little quieter.
 Upon arrival at 10am, we had to queue for less than 5 minutes before showing our passes and entering the attraction.

 Once inside, Sam immediately lead us to the lift and up into the attraction.
 As always, we went on the first ride and then onto the Mini Kingdom, where he spent ages looking at the fireworks projector and the Big Wheel model…

 Sam loves the seaside, so particularly enjoys this area of Mini Land.
-He’s a big fan of boats too (anything water related is a hit with Sam), so the Paddle Boat is another part of the Discovery Centre he likes to visit a lot.
+He’s a big fan of boats too (anything water related is a hit with Sam).
+So the Paddle Boat is another part of the Discovery Centre he likes to visit a lot.

 He had an hour of it being quiet enough for him to run around and spend as long as he wanted on the models.
 After this, it got a bit too busy for him to run around the area freely, as he was going “against the tide” of people entering the attraction.
 (This area is the first zone as you come into the discovery centre.
 Once you pass through here, it’s more open plan and you don’t feel so crowded).